 If it is not a question of pushing these considerations too far, if this hypothetical encounter with the double remains in a state of suspicion, it nevertheless opens up a fundamental space for reflection on appearance and reality, and triggers a circularity of meaning as well as a multiplication of points of view which it is essential to emphasise.
 Because, fragmented, disaggregated, condemned to the risk of a loss of identity, the figure of the double is above all that of the writer doomed to incomprehension and constrained by solitude.

 Indeed, unfortunate habits insidiously prevent Niggle from working as he would like, which seems to be something he has in common with his creator.
-Referring back to the writing of Leaf, by Niggle, Tolkien leaves no doubt as to the obvious analogies between the taste for detail that leads Niggle to lose himself in his canvas and the abyss of his own fictional universe: “Also, of course, I was anxious about my own internal Tree, The Lord of the Rings.
-It was growing out of hand, and revealing endless new vistas – and I wanted to finish it, but the world was threatening.”
-(Letter from the author to his aunt, Jane Neave, September 1962, Letters n°241.)
+Referring back to the writing of Leaf, by Niggle, Tolkien leaves no doubt as to the obvious analogies between the taste for detail that leads Niggle to lose himself in his canvas and the abyss of his own fictional universe: ‘Also, of course, I was anxious about my own internal Tree, The Lord of the Rings.
+It was growing out of hand, and revealing endless new vistas — and I wanted to finish it, but the world was threatening’ (letter to his aunt, Jane Neave, September 1962, Letters, no. 241).